ilyalishay1/Guide-Site/README.md

 # Guide site for Belarus.
-Guide site for Belarus.
-Repository contains django files.
+Guide site for Belarus (not finished)